 Historically, cybersecurity has been seen by many as an intimidating industry reserved for a few highly technical and highly specific use cases.
 Information technology teams have been using cybersecurity tech to avoid any major information leaks, hacks, or data breaches.
 Meanwhile, other departments within an organization generally tended to stay away from the topic and considered it “someone else’s problem.”
 However, this way of thinking leads to a variety of business objectives being disrupted.
 At best, when cybersecurity isn’t considered by all departments, time and resources are mismanaged.
 At worst, pipeline and revenue opportunities are missed and a mass amount of budget is spent nurturing invalid users.

 This is exactly why smart CMOs are already adopting cybersecurity measures to protect their customer acquisition funnels.
-When bots and fake users interact with marketing assets like advertisements and other digital campaigns, they are taking up space that could be better filled by legitimate users with the intentions to become customers.
-Analytics are also skewed when cybersecurity is not in place because invalid users make up about 40% of the internet and therefore can find their way onto your site.
-They pose as real users but in reality some have malicious intent, some are robots, and some are hiding their identities behind middle-man tools like proxies.
+When bots and fake users interact with marketing assets like advertisements and other digital campaigns, they are taking up space that could be better filled by legitimate users with the intention to become customers.
+Analytics are also skewed when cybersecurity is not in place because invalid users make up about 40% of the internet and, therefore can find their way onto your site.
+They pose as real users, but in reality, some have malicious intent, some are robots, and some are hiding their identities behind middle-man tools like proxies.
 It is abundantly clear that CMOs want to increase their chances of acquiring real customers, but with invalid traffic polluting their efforts, this becomes incredibly difficult.
-There are several areas where cybersecurity can be beneficial, but for the purpose of this article we’ll focus on three that typically sit beneath the CMO.
+There are several areas where cybersecurity can be beneficial, but for the purpose of this article, we’ll focus on three that typically sit beneath the CMO.

 Each team that sits under the CMO can reap the benefits of cybersecurity